bekk/bekk-christmas/post/css/css-accessibility.md

 ```
 Great, we just made our site useless for those who really need and rely on this feature, and at the same time made our site less usable for the rest of our users.
 And, if we do not offer an alternative way of showing if an element is in focus, a fine might be one its way, since we are not complying with [Success Criterion 2.4.7 Focus Visible](https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html)!

 Ok, but I didn’t actually add that line of CSS you say, it is part of my CSS Reset you say.
-Ok, but then it might be time to update your css reset, as the most used CSS Reset from Eric Meyer removed this css in 2011…
+Ok, but then it might be time to update your css reset, as the most used CSS Reset from Eric Meyer removed this css in 2011...

 ## Controlling the focus

-I highly recommend reading https://css-tricks.com/focusing-on-focus-styles/ for detailed information about everything focus.
+I highly recommend reading [Focusing on focus styles over at CSS tricks](https://css-tricks.com/focusing-on-focus-styles/) for detailed information about everything focus.
 Different designs require different considerations when choosing how you are showing focus, but whatever you end up choosing, remember to take into account all the other WCAG Success Criterion to make sure you do not break compliance with more rules.

 ## Don’t forget to focus on your fancy designs

 We love fancy design, or at least our users and designers love fancy design, and especially custom radio, checkboxes and dropdowns.
 As developers though, we especially hate styling these three form elements, due to the fact that they are not customisable out of the box.
 Cue hacks!

-https://medium.com/claritydesignsystem/pure-css-accessible-checkboxes-and-radios-buttons-54063e759bb3 goes through all the steps necessary for creating a custom checkbox, and the same technique applies for radio buttons and dropdowns.
+Aditya Bhandari goes through all the steps necessary for [creating a custom accessible checkbox](https://medium.com/claritydesignsystem/pure-css-accessible-checkboxes-and-radios-buttons-54063e759bb3), and the same technique applies for radio buttons and dropdowns.
+To give you a hint; ::before and ::after is your friend :)

 Not all custom checkboxes are created equal though, and it is depressing how little care is given to accessibility when browsing for custom css forms.
 When searching for “custom checkbox” on codepen.io, almost all top examples did not have proper accessibility.

+And it really isn't that hard!
 To make sure you custom css forms are accessible:

 1. Do not remove the initial input element from the DOM.